MicrosoftDocs/Viva/Viva/glint/reports/response-access.md

 Choose which managers to include on your download from this list:
 - Have met confidentiality threshold to see results
-- Have not met confidentilaity thresholds to see results
+- Have not met confidentiality thresholds to see results
 - Have or have not met confidentaility thresholds

 >[!TIP]